 Fund the challenge to transform global learning

-XPRIZE is designing a global initiative to ensure every child worldwide masters foundational literacy and numeracy early, equitably, and at scale—starting with Africa and the Global South.
+XPRIZE is designing a global initiative to ensure every child worldwide masters foundational literacy and numeracy early, equitably, and at scale—starting with Africa and India.

 Solving this challenge is one of the highest-leverage investments societies can make for long-term opportunity, stability, and economic growth.